parcefal99/flood-prediction/README.md

 # Data

-To prepare the dataset see the [Dataset README file](./dataset/README.md).
+To prepare the dataset see the Dataset [README](./dataset/README.md) file.

 # Training

+[NeuralHydrology](https://github.com/neuralhydrology/neuralhydrology) library is used underneath this repo.
+Directory [ML](./ML/) contains training, evaluation, finetuning and other scripts related to ML models.

-For training models see the [ML README file](./ML/README.md).
+For details, see the ML [README](./ML/README.md) file.

 # Project Build Steps